DanielVisca/Reading-Notes/Designing Data-Intesnive Applications Notes.md

 ## Chapter 1: Reliable, Scalable, and Maintainable Applications

-**Reliability:** The System should continue to work correctly (performing the correct function at the desired level of performance) even in the face of aversity (hardware or software faults, and even human error).
+**Reliability:** The System should continue to work correctly (performing the correct function at the desired level of performance) even in the face of adversity (hardware or software faults, and even human error).

 **Scalability:** As the system grows (in data volume, traffic volume, or complexity), there should be reasonable ways of dealing with that growth.